fallen-icarus/cardano-loans/README.md

 ## Future Directions and Considerations

 #### Term Extensions/Renegotiations
 A borrower may renegotiate an active loan with their lender, without closing or defaulting on the loan.
 This may be to "refinance" the loan, to negotiate a loan term extension, or for whatever other reasons the two parties may agree upon.
-All such actions would be queryable by prospective lenders in the future, giving them further insight into the nature/creditworthiness of the borrower.
+All such actions would be queryable by prospective lenders in the future, giving them further insight into the borrower's nature/creditworthiness.

 #### Multi-Asset Loans
-In addition to using multiple collaterals for loans (which is already implemented), it is possible to create loans where multiple assets are being borrowed.
-This is especially useful in combination with multi-asset collateral, allowing users to create "packaged" loans that are hedged against the "global" price movements of any one of the underlying assets.
+In addition to using multiple collaterals for loans (which is already implemented), it is possible to create "bundled" loans with multiple borrowed assets.
+This is especially useful in combination with multi-asset collateral; bundled loans can provide a hedge against fluctuations of any one of the underlying assets.

 #### Linkable Credit-History
 By introducing additional Beacon Tokens (and associated standards), it may be possible to link together previously unrelated/pseudonymous borrower IDs into a set of *related* (but still pseudonymous) IDs, at the borrower's discretion.